 Designing an interactive program requires a way to designate some function as the one that takes care of keyboard events, another function for dealing with clock ticks, a third one for presenting some data as an image, and so forth.
 It is the task of an interactive program’s main function to communicate these designations to the operating system, that is, the software platform on which the program is launched.

 Terminology In a sense, a big-bang expression describes how a program connects with a small segment of the world.
 This world might be a game that the program’s users play, an animation that the user watches, or a text editor that the user employs to manipulate some notes.
-We programming language researchers therefore often say that big-bang is a description of a small world: its initial state, how states are transformed, how states are rendered, and how big-bang may determine other attributes of the current state.
+Programming language researchers therefore often say that big-bang is a description of a small world: its initial state, how states are transformed, how states are rendered, and how big-bang may determine other attributes of the current state.
 In this spirit, we also speak of the state of the world and even call big-bang programs world programs.
-The book uses this terminology when it switches from the mechanics of world programs to their design in Designing World Programs.
 End

 > (number->square 5) > (number->square 10) > (number->square 20)